 For the banks, it’s simple risk management.
 They want to be able to react early to any anticipated change of circumstances and it normally makes sense for a borrower to keep their lender informed.
-Lenders of all sorts, not just banks, don’t like surprises so regular reporting is an important way of keeping them informed.
+Similarly, lenders of all sorts, not just banks, don’t like surprises.
+This means, regular reporting is an important way of keeping them informed.

 The Budget Basics

 If you don’t already have a budget, use the Budget Factory to create one.
 This will take last year’s actual results and project them forward.
-With the new improvements, you can set a different percentage change for each year and even start your forecast from the profit figure and build the budget from there.
+You can set a different percentage change for each year.
+Or, start your forecast from the profit figure and build the budget from there.

 Most of the balance sheet accounts, certainly the difficult ones, are calculated for you.
 You just need to pay attention to the bigger things like asset purchases, loan repayments and that sort of thing – these can have a big impact on your cashflow projections so don’t neglect them.